worldpeaceenginelabs/METAVERSE-SEED/README.md

 ### Already working / What's coming?

 - [x] Authentication-less authentication.
 Checks indexeddb for username and appid, if no result creates new username and appid (combination from username, appid, ENVsalt + https)
 - [x] Trystero connects everyone using the app.
 Without any server in the middle!!!
-WebRTC + Bittorrent Signalling 🥷
+WebRTC + BitTorrent Signalling 🥷
 - [x] Records are transferred between all online users automatically.
 - [x] If a new user comes online, the new user gets all past records from the other users' record cache.
 - [x] Records older than 30 days are deleted on every app start.
 - [x] IndexedDB refills the record cache after reload.
 - [x] The globe populates pins from IndexedDB every 5000ms
 - [x] Rate limiting.
 Decentralized approach: More than five post in localpins objectstore will disable the input form. checkRecordCount()
+- [ ] Fallback on another decentralized network: The Nostr network serves as a fallback in case the BitTorrent network fails for any reason.
 - [ ] Swearwords Detection: a static list or API
 - [ ] Decentralized censorship: If you dont like it, you can block it!
 But locally only!
 Every user decides for themselves what they want and what they dont want to see!
 - [ ] Progressive Web App features (PWA).